Some frequently asked questions about the Offa’s Dyke Path, Association and Centre

 Q. Where do I start?

 A. We have found that most people walk from south to north because the majority of guide books describe the route in that direction but it is really up to you.
-The only guidebook at present that describes the route in both directions is the ‘Trailblazer’ guide.
-Here is the link for it.
 Some people walk the whole path in one go (10 to 14 days as stated above), others walk south to Knighton or north to Knighton then repeat the other half at a later date and other walkers have previously done the path in smaller sections over a number of years.

 For more information contact the Offa’s Dyke Association and Centre via e-mail: oda@offasdyke.org.uk or via telephone: 01547 528 753.